Cost of a Breast Augmentation

 Recovery After a Breast Augmentation

 All dressings can be removed, and showering may resume 48 hours after surgery.
 After showering, most patients will either re-wrap in the ACE or put on a tight, front closure sports bra.
 These can be purchased online or at any sports apparel store.
-We advise patients not to do any overhead reaching for 1 week or lifting more than 5lbs. or high-end exercise for 4-6 weeks after surgery, as this can disrupt healing and cause bleeding.
+We advise patients not to do any overhead reaching for 1 week and avoid lifting more than 5lbs. or high-end exercise for 4-6 weeks after surgery, as this can disrupt healing and cause bleeding.
 A sports bra mat be worn 24/7 for the full 4-6 weeks, and the patient may look to be fitted for a bra after 6 weeks or when the incisions are fully healed.
 The implants will appear to sit very high up on the chest at first and will start to settle down into place starting around 1 month after surgery.
 It takes anywhere from 3-6 months or longer for the implants to settle into their final position.

 Long Term Maintenance of Implants